Student Health Services

 Disability Resource Center

-The Advocacy Center for Sexual Violence is meeting with new and existing clients virtually.
-This includes any form of sexual violence (sexual assault, intimate partner violence, sexual exploitation, stalking, sexual harassment), no matter when or where it occurred.
+Services are available to students who have experienced any form of sexual violence (such as sexual assault, intimate partner violence, sexual exploitation, stalking and/or sexual harassment), no matter when or where it occurred.

 The Purple Pantry is open to all students, faculty and staff.
 It’s stocked with a variety of non-perishable foods, fresh produce and toiletries.

-Community members can now use an online ordering platform to select items available in the pantry before their visit.
+UAlbany campus community members can use an online ordering platform to select items available in the pantry before their visit.
 Please log into MyInvolvement to get started.

 After you place your order, you’ll be prompted to select a pick-up time slot.
 Your items will be pre-bagged and placed on a shelf outside the Pantry’s door.